ptrejo1/task/userservice/README.md

 The recommended way to run the service is through IntelliJ.
 The service comes with already setup run configurations that are available to run in IntelliJ in the top right corner.

-Opening the service in IntelliJ should show a prompt to set up the gradle project.
+Opening the service in IntelliJ should show a prompt to Load Gradle Project.
 Once that is done, you should be able to run the service with `Run Local Server`.
 The server wil be listening at http://127.0.0.1:8000 with the routes
 - GET http://127.0.0.1:8000/api/v1/user-info